JensFudge/GettingStartedWithXData/README.md

 The examples demonstrate how to build a REST API using TMS XData and Delphi, and how to create a Delphi VCL client that communicates with it.

-> **Repository status:** This repository is currently being prepared.
-> The source code is being added progressively to preserve the development
-> history that accompanies the examples in the book.

 ## Repository Structure

 ### DatabaseCreate